dipeshjoshi4/myReact/README.md

 # what is Reconcilliation?

-- process of comnparingcurrent virtualDom with the previous one.identifythe difference and updating the Real Dom is called Reconcilliation
+- process of comnparing current virtualDom with the previous one.and identify the difference and updating the Real Dom is called Reconcilliation